 Darren Chester was elected to Federal Parliament as the Member for Gippsland on June 26, 2008, in a by-election following the retirement of the Hon Peter McGauran.

-Darren, aged 50, was born and educated in Sale and now lives in Lakes Entrance with his wife Julie and their four children.
+Born and educated in Sale, Darren lives in Lakes Entrance with his wife Julie and their four children.

-Prior to entering Federal Parliament, he worked as a newspaper and television journalist throughout Gippsland and then became Chief of Staff to the Leader of The Nationals in Victoria, Peter Ryan.
+Prior to entering Federal Parliament, Darren worked as a newspaper and television journalist throughout Gippsland and then became Chief of Staff to the Leader of The Nationals in Victoria, Peter Ryan.

 Darren is a keen sportsman who enjoys boating, camping and running marathons.
 He also assists as a volunteer with his children’s junior sporting interests, including the Lakes Entrance Surf Lifesaving Club and Lakes Entrance Football Netball Club.